 2. Is it age appropriate?

-Choose a homeschool preschool curriculum that understands how young children learn and that does not have a lot of formal, highly structured learning experiences.
-Young children need to learn by touching and experimenting with activities that are hands on and at their level of development.
+Choose a curriculum that understands how young children learn and that does not have a lot of formal, highly structured learning experiences.
+Young children need to learn by touching, by investigating and experimenting with activities that are hands on and at their level of development.
+Children need to figure stuff out for themselves and have opportunities to talk and ask questions.
+They need to interact with others and have sensory experiences.
+They need to solve problems and wiggle and play.
+Does the curriculum you are choosing to buy allow plenty of time for this?

 3. Does it do the planning for you?